Dolibarr/dolibarr/README.md

 Releases can be downloaded from [official website](https://www.dolibarr.org/).

-### Advanced setup
+### Recommended setup

-You can use a web server and a supported database (MariaDB, MySQL or PostgreSQL) to install the standard version.
+You can use any web server supporting PHP (Apache, Nginx, ...) and a supported database (MariaDB, MySQL or PostgreSQL) to install the standard version.

-On GNU/Linux, first check if your distribution has already packaged Dolibarr.

 #### Generic install steps